andrea malmberg

 Across my work, I’ve found that when people have peace of mind around their finances, everything changes: decision-making improves, relationships strengthen, and businesses become more resilient.

-• Ecological Outcome Verification (EOV) and monitoring
+• Provide implementation support so that Ecological Outcome Verification (EOV) data makes sense

 Co-leading a multi-state regenerative agriculture hub supporting over 50 land stewards and influencing hundreds of thousands of acres.
 My work focuses on financial planning, enterprise design, and integrating ecological outcomes with profitability.